ellikarg/firsteverprogram/README.md

 - [gpspread](https://pypi.org/project/gspread/): to retrieve data from the google workbook
 - time: to give the user time to read the reactions to her/his data entry or instructions from the programme
+- textwrap: to wrap the strings (instructions, feedback, etc.) after 70 characters
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html): to validate credentials and grant access to google service accounts